nanos-world/docs/versioned_docs/version-latest/assets-modding/creating-assets/skeletal-meshes/vehicles-meshes.mdx

 ## Preparing a Skeletal Mesh

 There is no secret to import a Vehicle Skeletal Mesh.
 Any Skeletal Mesh with any Skeleton will work.
+Just a few rules:

-The only "rule" is to it have 4 wheels bones, so the Vehicle systems can properly rotate them.
+- It must have one bone for each Wheel, so the Vehicle Animations can properly rotate them.
+- The root bone should be rotated in the X forward, Z up format.
+- The root bone also should be ideally scaled as `1, 1, 1`.

 Take a look on one of the default Vehicles Skeleton: